A parameterized algorithm for $K_r$-factors in graphs of high minimum degree: Introduction

 Although the minimum degree condition is probably the most studied parameter, it is clear that one could replace it in the question above by average degree, maximum degree or other graph parameters.

 In this paper we take a further step towards Question~\ref{que} by studying an algorithmic extension of the celebrated Hajnal--Szemer\'edi Theorem.
 To state the theorem we first need some definitions.
-Given two graphs $F$ and $G$, an \emph{$F$-tiling} in $G$ is a collection of vertex-disjoint copies of $F$ in $G$.
+Given two graphs $F$ and $G$, an \emph{$F$-tiling} (also called $F$-packing, $F$-matching in other contexts) in $G$ is a collection of vertex-disjoint copies of $F$ in $G$.
 The number of copies of $F$ is called the \emph{size} of the $F$-tiling.
 An $F$-tiling is called \emph{perfect} if it covers all the vertices of $G$.
 Perfect $F$-tilings are also referred to as \emph{$F$-factors}.

 The following theorem of Hajnal and Szemer\'edi back to 1970 determines the sharp minimum degree condition to guarantee a $K_r$-factor in a graph.

 \begin{theorem}~\cite[Hajnal--Szemer\'edi]{HSze} Every graph $G$ whose order $n$ is divisible by $r$ and whose minimum degree satisfies $\d(G)\ge(1-1/r)n$ contains a $K_r$-factor. \end{theorem}